mkibler7/Weight-Wise/README.md

-# "Weight Wise" Weight Tracker Android App
+# Weight Wise

-A mobile application built in Android Studio as part of my Mobile Architecture and Programming course at Southern New Hampshire University.
+An android weight tracker mobile application built in Android Studio as part of my Mobile Architecture and Programming course at Southern New Hampshire University.
 The app allows users to log their weight, set personal goals, and visually track progress over time.
 It's designed with a clean, user-friendly interface and persistent local storage using SQLite.

 ## Features